Cyclone Leon–Eline: Meteorological history

 Upon becoming a tropical cyclone, Eline was still encountering wind shear and dry air.
 Despite these factors, the eye became better defined and the storm intensified as upper-level conditions improved.
 The cyclone turned more to the west toward Madagascar, despite a weakness in the ridge to the south.
-While approaching the country, Eline quickly intensified, reaching 10‑minute winds of 165 km/h by 18:00 UTC on February 17.
+While approaching the country, Eline quickly intensified, reaching 10‑minute winds of 165 km/h by 18:00 UTC on 17 February.
 Around that time, the cyclone made landfall on eastern Madagascar near Mahanoro.
 Eline rapidly weakened over land while moving to the west-southwest, and the JTWC downgraded the storm to tropical depression status within 18 hours of moving ashore.

 After crossing Madagascar for 26 hours, Eline emerged into the Mozambique Channel near Belo, still maintaining good outflow.
 With warm waters and a favorable upper-level environment, the depression quickly re-intensified as convection increased.
-At 12:00 UTC on February 19, Eline re-attained moderate tropical storm status.
+At 12:00 UTC on 19 February, Eline re-attained moderate tropical storm status.
 While in the central Mozambique Channel, Eline passed about 35 km north of Europa Island, which recorded a barometric pressure of 992 mbar.
 Shortly thereafter, the storm turned more to the west-northwest due to a strengthening ridge to the south.
-A brief increase in wind shear delayed the strengthening trend, but Eline resumed intensifying on February 21 while slowly approaching southeastern Africa.
+A brief increase in wind shear delayed the strengthening trend, but Eline resumed intensifying on 21 February while slowly approaching southeastern Africa.
 Over a 24‑hour period, the pressure dropped by 45 mbar, indicative of rapid deepening.
 During that time, the convection organized into an intense eyewall around a well-defined 60 km eye.
-Eline had re-attained tropical cyclone status at 12:00 UTC on February 21, and by 18 hours later reached intense tropical cyclone status.
+Eline had re-attained tropical cyclone status at 12:00 UTC of the same day, and 18 hours later reached intense tropical cyclone status.
 The MFR estimated peak 10‑minute winds of 185 km/h; in contrast, the JTWC estimated peak 1‑minute winds of 215 km/h, the equivalent of a Category 4 tropical cyclone on the Saffir–Simpson hurricane scale (SSHWS).
 While at peak intensity, Eline made landfall about 80 km south of Beira, Mozambique, where a central pressure of 989 mbar was recorded.
 Gusts at landfall were estimated at 260 km/h.

-Although the winds rapidly decreased after landfall, the storm maintained a well-defined structure as it crossed from Mozambique into Zimbabwe late on February 22.
-Weakening to tropical depression status, Eline crossed Zimbabwe and maintained its circulation, entering Botswana on February 24.
-Three days later, the center drifted into eastern Namibia and turned to the south, dissipating on February 29.
+Although the winds rapidly decreased after landfall, the storm maintained a well-defined structure as it crossed from Mozambique into Zimbabwe late on 22 February.
+Weakening to tropical depression status, Eline crossed Zimbabwe and maintained its circulation, entering Botswana on 24 February.
+Three days later, the center drifted into eastern Namibia and turned to the south, finally dissipating on 29 February.
 After the circulation dissipated, the residual system merged with a heat low and an approaching cold front.